reasonwithoutrestraint/site/Original/Ethics/My Position/Political Philosophy.md

 - David Friedman, Machinery of Freedom

 From Sep: https://plato.stanford.edu/entries/libertarianism
--  They hold, for example, that each person has a right to maximum equal negative liberty, which is understood as the absence of forcible interference from other agents (e.g., Narveson 1988; Steiner 1994; Narveson & Sterba 2010).
-This is sometimes called “Spencerian Libertarianism” (after Herbert Spencer).
-- Most, however, focus more on the idea of self-ownership.
-Famously, this view is attributed to Robert Nozick (Cohen 1995; but see the discussion below).
-- Full self-ownership might seem to condemn as wrongful even very minor infringements of the personal sphere, such as when tiny bits of pollution fall upon an unconsenting person...This objection, however, is of dubious force as it presupposes an (even more) implausible conception of full self-ownership than its defenders have reason to endorse.
-Suppose we understand the moral benefits that self-ownership confers along two dimensions: protections from unwanted uses of our bodies, and liberties to use our bodies.
-As the objection points out, it is not possible to simultaneously maximize the value of both dimensions: our protections restrict our liberties by restricting the possible uses of one’s body, and vice versa.
-Since maximizing the protection-dimension implausibly restricts the use-dimension, the correct response is not to reject self-ownership, but rather to loosen the protection-dimension somewhat in order to enhance the use-dimension.
-Doing this would allow minor infringements for the sake of self-ownership.
-As Eric Mack (2015) puts it, a good theory of self-ownership offers people some “elbow room.”
-(For more discussion, see Brennan & Van der Vossen 2017)
-- Libertarian theory can thus be defended in many different ways [rather than taking self-ownership to be a self-evident foundational principle].
-This is true both of theories that give pride of place to self-ownership and of theories that don’t.
-Examples of the former include Eric Mack (2002, 2010) who sees self-ownership rights as among several natural rights grounded in our nature as purposive beings.
-In Mack’s view, the protections and freedoms offered by the idea are justified in order to grant to all individuals a separate sphere in which they can act in accordance to their self-chosen purposes.
-Similarly, Loren Lomasky (1987) derives rights from a related, although slightly different, conception of people as project pursuers.
-John Tomasi (2012) argues that strong rights over our bodies are required by the ideal of democratic legitimacy.
-According to Daniel Russell (2018), self-ownership rights provide the only way that people who live together can all genuinely live their own lives.
-- Some theorists depart from consequentialist or teleological principles, which they see as best served by these policies (Epstein 1995, 1998; Friedman 1962; Rasmussen & Den Uyl 2005; Shapiro 2007).
-Others adopt a Rawlsian framework, either claiming that the spirit of John Rawls’ theory of justice (particularly a concern for the least well off) calls for a far greater respect for individual freedom than is usually thought (Tomasi 2012).
-Yet others see classically liberal requirements flowing from a public reason or justificatory approach (Gaus 2010, 2012)

 From Sep: https://plato.stanford.edu/entries/liberty-positive-negative/ (read to get in text citations)
-- Feinberg, J., 1973, Social Philosophy, New Jersey: Prentice-Hall, ch.
-1 [article-length general introduction].
-- Flickschuh, K., 2007, Freedom.
-Contemporary Liberal Perspectives, Cambridge: Polity [introduction to Berlin and MacCallum together with analysis of the conceptions of freedom of Nozick, Steiner, Dworkin and Raz].
-- Carter, I., Kramer, M. H. and Steiner, H. (eds.), 2007, Freedom: A Philosophical Anthology, Oxford: Blackwell [large number of excerpts from all the major contemporary contributions to the interpretation of freedom, with editorial introductions.
-The first of its nine sections is specifically on positive vs negative liberty].
-- Gray, T., 1991, Freedom, London: Macmillan [comprehensive book-length introduction].
-- Kukathas, C., 1993, Liberty, in R. Goodin and P. Pettit (eds.), A Companion to Contemporary Political Philosophy, Oxford: Blackwell [article-length general introduction].
-- Pelczynski, Z. and Gray, J. (eds.), 1984, Conceptions of Liberty in Political Philosophy, London: Athlone Press [collection of essays on single authors, mostly historical].
-- Miller, D. (ed.), 1991, Liberty, Oxford: Oxford University Press.
-2nd ed., The Liberty Reader, Boulder, CO: Paradigm Publishers, 2006 [representative collection of contemporary essays, including Berlin and his critics, with editorial introduction and a guide to further reading].
-- Plant, R., 1991, Modern Political Thought, Oxford: Blackwell, ch 1 [article-length general introduction].
-- Schmidtz, D. (ed.), 2017, The Oxford Handbook of Freedom, New York: Oxford University Press [collection of up-to-date essays by major contemporary authors].

 From Kymlicka's Introduction to Political Philosophy
 - For collections of recent libertarian thought,